nervosnetwork/docs/docs/tooling/ckb-sdk-js.md

 * Instantiate it with a node object

-* For now, the node object only contains one field named `url`, the URI of the blockchain node your are going to communicate with.
+* For now, the node object only contains one field named `url`, the URI of the blockchain node you are going to communicate with.

 ```js
 const CKB = require('@nervosnetwork/ckb-sdk-core').default